Confident businessman standing outside.

 The Master of Science in Financial Planning is designed for individuals aspiring to careers as financial planners, investment advisors, or money managers, as well as those interested in specialized areas like estate planning, insurance, taxes, or real estate.
 Offered online or hybrid, our comprehensive graduate program delves into financial planning principles, income tax planning, risk management, estate planning, investments, employee benefits, retirement planning, and the psychology of money.

 Established in 1980, GGU’s program is the oldest accredited Master of Science in Financial Planning degree in the country.
 For more than 40 years, we’ve been preparing professionals, both new to the field and experienced, to expertly navigate both the technical complexities and the human-centered emotional aspects of financial decision-making.
+As a CFP® Board Registered Program, GGU’s master’s programs in financial planning automatically satisfy the education requirement for CFP® certification—giving you a clear pathway to prepare for and sit for the CFP® exam.
 Our curriculum exceeds CFP® standards by emphasizing the interconnectedness of financial planning topics and the unique needs of each client, ensuring graduates possess the knowledge to apply concepts across diverse situations and understand how various financial areas are interdependent.

 Our distinguished faculty are active practitioners and award-winning thought leaders who bring real-world cases into the classroom, creating a dynamic and hands-on learning environment.
 The faculty represent a wide spectrum of the financial services industry, including Registered Investment Advisors, Investment Managers, educators, and wealth managers at large institutions.
 This practical expertise, combined with a commitment to mentorship, ensures students gain a competitive edge by developing a unique blend of technical knowledge and essential interpersonal skills.
 Our graduates are equipped to build deeper client relationships and deliver truly comprehensive financial guidance, which is why employers actively seek out GGU alumni.